aimfreet/design-class-project/content/home.md

 Fast forward over 1500 years to today and we now have our own versions of hieroglyphics.
 They may not have the same mysterious allure as the Egyptian versions but we also have signs drawn from our own reality and cultural backgrounds.

 When computers first moved away from text-based terminal screens and commands to graphical user interfaces (GUI), it was quickly discovered that they would need to design these interfaces to be easy to use across a broad population of users &mdash; many of whom would be encountering a computer for the first time.
-To do this, signs were created using images that would make sense to a user performing a task virtually that would mirror an action taken in real life.
+To do this, signs were created using images that would make sense to a user performing a task virtually, that would mirror an action taken in real life.
 Thus, computer files were stored in folders or put in a trash to delete, so the images were drawn to look like office file folders and trash cans. [<a href="#six">6</a>]

 David Canfield Smith, a computer scientist and pioneer of the first GUI, the Xerox Star, was the first to create what we now give the general term of icon.
-In fact, he is the one credited with coining the term icon as he compared them to the religious icon which were pictures imbued with double meaning.
+In fact, he is the one credited with coining the term icon as he compared them to the religious icon &mdash; pictures imbued with double meaning.
 This term does conflict a bit with Peirce’s scientific classification for signs, but it is now part of the popular lexicon for computer interface images.

 <figure class="article-img-center margin-y-4">